anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

 = How can I use it? =

-Write a WordPress shortcode with a full URL to your .md file on remote server.
+Within your blog post or page, write a insert the similar snippet below:

 Example:

 `[third source="markdown" id="FULLURL/README.md" section=""]`

+Your URL (ID) should be a full URL to your .md file on remote server.

+There are several other ways to include remote contents.
+Each unique content is processed by its own [processor](https://github.com/bimalpoudel/hosted-content-importer/tree/master/hosted-content-importer/classes/processors).

 = How does it work =